EVOTER: Evolution of Transparent Explainable Rule-sets: Method

-Mutation is defined as a single random change to an element of the rule-set.
-Mutation may apply at the condition level, changing an element of the condition, or at the rule level, replacing, removing, or adding a condition to the rule, or changing the rule's action.
-Mutation can also apply at the rule level, removing an entire rule from the individual, or changing the default rule, or changing the rule order.
-Note that mutations can thus make the offspring smaller or larger than the original individual.
+Mutations are implemented as single random changes to elements in the rule set. \emph{MutateConditions} (Algorithm~\ref{alg:mutate_condition}) operates at the condition level, altering elements like the condition's value, operator, or time lags. \emph{MutateRule} (Algorithm~\ref{alg:mutate_rule}) operates at the rule level: It can modify a rule's action, replace, add, or remove conditions, or change the rule's certainty.
+If any such mutation would result in a contradiction or redundancy among the conditions, it is immediately rejected, thus making evolution more efficient (Figure~\ref{fig:rule_mutation}). \emph{MutateRuleSet} (Algorithm~\ref{alg:mutate_ruleset}) applies at the rule-set level, adding a random rule to the individual, removing an entire rule from the individual, changing the default rule, or changing the rule order.
+Note that these mutations can make the offspring smaller or larger than the original individual.

-In order to reduce bloat, all conditions recognized as tautologies or falsehoods are removed from offspring individuals.
-A useful tool is a counter called times\_applied, associated with each rule to keep track of how many times the rule evaluated to true, thus contributing to individual's behavior and fitness.
-This counter can be used to filter out inactive individual rules from participating in crossover.
-The counter can also be useful to get a sense of each rule's coverage and generality: for instance, a very low count could be an indication of overfitting or even a corner case bias).

-Potential extensions include encouraging shorter rules through an explicit secondary objective, incorporated e.g.\ through NSGA-II \cite{Deb2002}.
-Similarly, exploration and creativity can be encouraged through a secondary novelty objective \cite{shahrzad:alife18,shahrzad:gptp20}.
-In cases where the dataset may be excessively large, partial and incremental evaluation through age-layering can be used to make the process more efficient \cite{bp-sepsis,Hodjat2013,Shahrzad2016}.